renanmakoto/RESTful-API/README.md

 # RESTful-API
-A RESTful API with a complete CRUD for future reference.
+A RESTful API with a complete CRUD.